facelessuser/coloraide/docs/src/markdown/colors/msh.md

 The ["Diverging Color Maps for Scientific Visualization (Expanded)"](https://www.kennethmoreland.com/color-maps/ColorMapsExpanded.pdf) paper by Kenneth Moreland outlines an approach to creating _better_ divergent color maps utilizing Msh.
 It takes two end colors and will inject white between the colors if neither of the sides is unsaturated.
-It then adjusts the unsaturated color's hue to ensure a smooth transition by adding some "spin" to in the radial direction to avoid things like a purple shift in blue.
+It then adjusts the unsaturated color's hue to ensure a smooth transition by adding some "spin" in the radial direction to avoid things like a purple shift in blue.

 ```py play